-A 1997 plan for a carfree Lyon.
+A 1997 concept for a carfree Lyon.
 Click image for larger version.

 The Lyon Protocol RevisitedOne of the many fruits of the first Towards Carfree Cities conference, held in Lyon in 1997, was the drafting of a document known as "The Design and Implementation of Large Car-Free Districts in Existing Cities."
 I was one of the authors of this document and later gave it the descriptor "The Lyon Protocol."
 It was a rather hasty piece of work, and so far as I am aware, it has never been revised.
 I reviewed it before starting work on this article, and I am pleased to see that it holds up quite well after a dozen years.
 Some of the principles it established have since been expanded upon, most recently in Carfree Design Manual, which takes as a fundamental belief that future residents of a carfree district should be the ones to do much of its planning and most of its design.